garethltm/obsibrain/sc900/Modern Authentication.md

 Microsoft Entra ID is an example of a cloud-based [[identity provider]]

-### Single sign-on
+### Single Sign-On (SSO)
-Another fundamental capability of an identi
+Another fundamental capability of an [[identity provider]] and [[Modern Authentication]] is the support for SSO.
+With SSO, the user logs in once and that credential is used to access multiple applications or resources